Tips

 Get the Tires Rotated

-If your tires look great but it’s been over 5,000 miles since you last had them rotated, now is the time to schedule a tire rotation.
+If your tires look great but it’s been over 5,000 miles since you last had them rotated, now is the time to schedule a tire rotation service in Burlington, KY.
 Generally, tires should be rotated every 5,000 to 6,000 miles; it’s easy to remember this rule if you have them rotated at every other oil change.
-Rotate them before the holiday.
+For added convenience before your holiday travels, consider a local tire rotation service in Erlanger to ensure safe and even tire wear.
+Ignoring regular rotation can lead to uneven wear — one of the key signs of a bad tire rotation pattern.
+If you notice vibrations while driving or uneven tread depth across your tires, it’s time to inspect your rotation routine.

 Have the Wheels Balanced